The main goal is for concerned students to develop the skill to:

 - All concerned teachers and assistents will be given information about the progress of DiaNa.

-- DiaNa will be evaluated on a yearly basis.
+- DiaNa will be evaluated regularly.

 - There will be a system for documentation that readily displays the students progress.